CulDeVu/culdevu.github.io/thought/2025-03-08-moon-clock.md

 Luckily, time travels pretty much the same everywhere on Earth, so that's not a problem.

 Time is tracked in 2 main ways:

 - Observation of the motion of the Earth via the position of the sun, moon, or stars in the sky.
 - Observation of known periodic physical phenomina on Earth, like swings of a pendulum, or atomic clocks.

 Both of these kinds are useful for different things.

 Time measured with the motion of the sun is called solar time.
-A day is the amount of time it takes the sun to do exactly 1 revolution around Earth, and is called a solar day or a synodic day.
+A "day" is the amount of time it takes the sun to do exactly 1 revolution around Earth, and is called a solar day or a synodic day.
 Throughout the year a solar day varies by a few minutes due to Earth's elliptical orbit, by a few seconds here and there due to Earth's irregular rotation, and will change much more over the millenia.
 On average, though, currently, a mean solar day is about 86400.0047 [todo: check this] seconds.
 More about exactly what that means in a bit. [todo: more about UT1, UTC, etc]

 Time measured with the position of the moon is called lunar time.
 A lunar month is the amount of time the moon takes to do one full phase cycle, from full moon to full moon.
 This one is a bit rarer to see in the wild.
 Again, this can change with the irregularities of Earth's orbit, and will change more over the millenia.
 On average, currently, a mean lunar month is about [] seconds.

 Time measured with atomic clocks is called atomic time. [more]

 There is also the time between the exact moments of the March equinox each year, called a tropical year.
 This is measured at the moment the sun is directly over the equator on the day of the equinox.
 This will happen each year at a specific longitude.
 These longitudes are very close together year after year, but it does drift [todo: by about how much per year?].
-This spot on the equator is called the ascending node.
+This spot on the equator is called the "ascending node."
 If you count the number of times the sun passes the ascending node (taking into account the amount that it needs to be continously precessing) between topical years, you get a whole number, [todo].
 The amount of time between these passes is called a sidereal day.
-Same caveat as above, these take on average [todo:].
+Same caveat as above, a tropical year takes on average [todo:], and a sidereal day is around [todo:].

 Since the sun's ascending node is pretty stable from day to day, and the Earth's rotation is pretty stable from day to day, you can ask "given my current longitude, how far away am I from the ascending node?", which in turn is a very